 Select Page

-Auditing employee benefit plans is an essential requirement for ensuring compliance with the Employee Retirement Income Security Act (ERISA), the federal law governing employee retirement and income security.
+Auditing employee benefit plans is essential for ensuring compliance with the Employee Retirement Income Security Act (ERISA), the federal law governing employee retirement and income security.
 Generally, plans with 100 or more participants with an account balance are subject to the audit requirement.
 Under the law, plan administrators, the IRS, and the DOL are responsible for determining compliance with legislative and regulatory requirements under ERISA.
 The Form 5500 annual report, the financial statements prepared by the plan administrator, and the independent auditor’s report all contribute to the monitoring activities of these parties and agencies.
 Before undergoing a 401(k) plan audit, here are some things that can help prepare for the audit.

 Gathering and Organizing Documents